 Juris Doctor/Master of Business Administration Dual Degree Program

 The Davis College of Business at Jacksonville University (JU) and Florida Coastal School of Law (Coastal Law) have created a joint degree program through which qualified individuals may enroll in the Coastal Law J.D. and the Davis MBA programs simultaneously.
 By allowing a number of courses to satisfy requirements in both programs at the same time, the time required to earn both degrees is shortened.
-Students in the dual degree program may obtain both degrees in 4 years, compared to the five years it would take to earn both degrees if pursued separately.
+Students in the dual degree program may obtain both degrees in as little as 3 years, compared to the 5 years it would take to earn both degrees if pursued separately.
 Part-time students typically can complete both degrees in five years.

 The following points provide important information about the JD/MBA program (or find more information here):

 - Applicants must meet the entrance requirements for both Coastal Law and Davis and be accepted into each institution.
 This means that students will have to take both the LSAT and the GMAT.
 Additionally, a dual degree enrollment form, approved by each school, will be required.
 Admission to one program does not guarantee that the applicant will be admitted to the other.
 Applications are welcome from students with baccalaureate degrees in any field.